 Free mobile phones, make-up or overnight hotel stays – anything an influencer receives in exchange for (or in the expectation of) advertising services is generally not a tax-free gift, but a benefit in kind subject to income tax within the meaning of Section 8 para.
 2 EStG.

 However, the German tax authorities can question whether the promotional gifts and other expenses paid by the business entity are deductible operating expenses.
-Business entities should therefore know what the influencer has done with the proposition.
-Was use made of the proposition?
+Business entities should therefore know what the influencer has done with the offer.
+Was use made of the offer?
 Was the product or service advertised or not?
 Was there a photo, post, blog mention or affiliate link?
 Was the item retained or returned unaltered after the test was completed?
 All of this can have an impact on the tax treatment and should be documented.

-In addition, we are noticing that the German tax authorities are tending to include product shipments within the scope of application of flat-rate taxation at 30% according to Section 37b EStG borne by the client.
+In addition, we are noticing that the German tax authorities are tending to include product shipments within the scope of application of flat-rate taxation at 30% according to Section 37b EStG borne by the business entity.
 In this case, it is important to check whether the prerequisites actually exist and to ensure that all benefits in kind are applied consistently at the business entity.
 The value of the goods and the extent to which the respective influencer advertises the business entity can also be decisive for the tax treatment in this respect.
 For example, Section 37b para.
 1 EStG may only be applied if the individual benefit in kind has a maximum value of EUR 10,000 - and only up to a total value of EUR 10,000 per influencer per year.

 Influencers involved can at the same time be an employee of the business entity.
 It is not that rare for an influencer to draw inspiration for his online presence from his main profession.
 This can trigger employer obligations, such as the obligation to withhold wage tax and social security.
 There should therefore be a precise distinction between the influencer’s independent income or wages.